DraftCV FAQ

 You have the answers.
 The tool is ready.

 Three-model pipeline.
 PII stripped before any AI call.
-Full pipeline under 30 seconds.
+Background processing - close the tab and come back when it's done.
 Pay per optimization - no subscription, no auto-renewal.